-This is found in children under one year old.
-The cancer is localised (as in stage 1, 2A or 2B) but has begun to spread to the liver, skin or bone marrow.
+This stage of neuroblastoma is found in children under one year old.
+The cancer is localised (as in stage 1, 2A or 2B) and has begun to spread to the liver, skin or bone marrow.

 A newer staging system has been developed by the International Neuroblastoma Risk Group (INRG).
-This system (described below) is beginning to be used more widely.
-It looks at whether or not certain 'image-defined risk factors' are present in a neuroblastoma tumour before treatment.
+This system (described below) is now widely used.
+It looks at whether or not certain ‘image-defined risk factors’ are present in a neuroblastoma tumour before treatment.
 These risk factors can be detected by scans and help doctors understand the extent of the disease.
 Your doctor can explain more about this.

 The tumour is localised and has not spread into important areas (vital structures) nearby.
 It can be removed by surgery.